-The Multi-Meeting Group is an AA Group that accepts responsibility for providing more than one meeting per week.
-The General Service Conference has recommended the establishment of such groups where favourable circumstances exist and the Group conscience approves.
+The Multi-Meeting Group is an AA group that accepts responsibility for providing more than one meeting per week.
+The General Service Conference has recommended the establishment of such groups where favourable circumstances exist and the group conscience approves.
 Examples of such circumstances are where:

-premises are already shared by Groups or where a number of Groups meet in the same area

-- Group conscience has decided that the Group has developed to a point where further weekly meetings are needed and could be maintained - there is a shortage of Group officers e.g. in rural areas with a number of small groups.
+- premises are already shared by groups or where a number of groups meet in the same area - group conscience has decided that the group has developed to a point where further weekly meetings are needed and could be maintained - there is a shortage of group officers e.g. in rural areas with a number of small groups.
 Because multi-meeting groups require a fewer total number of officers they are also an effective means of freeing members to become involved in other service activities.

-The meetings that constitute the multi-meeting Group are assisted in fulfilling the needs of the Group by a Steering Committee comprising Group Officers and representatives from the meetings belonging to the Group.
-These Steering Committee Officers - Chair, Treasurer, Literature Sec. etc. as set out in 1.2 Group Officers below - are elected from members of the Group's meetings at a Group Conscience meeting attended by members or representatives of all the meetings in the Group.
+The meetings that constitute the multi-meeting group are assisted in fulfilling the needs of the group by a Steering Committee comprising group officers and representatives from the meetings belonging to the group.
+These Steering Committee Officers - Chair, Treasurer, Literature Sec. etc. as set out in 1.2 Group Officers below - are elected from members of the group's meetings at a group conscience meeting attended by members or representatives of all the meetings in the group.

-To protect the unity of the multi-meeting Group and to ensure that each constituent meeting of the Group accepts and implements decisions made at the Group Conscience/ Business assemblies, it is vital that all of the constituent meetings be represented at these assemblies.
+To protect the unity of the multi-meeting group and to ensure that each constituent meeting of the group accepts and implements decisions made at the group conscience/business assemblies, it is vital that all of the constituent meetings be represented at these assemblies.

-It has been found that there is Unity in multi-meeting Groups providing that the application of the principle of rotation of steering-committee officers is observed in order to avoid personalities becoming established at the expense of the Groups welfare: also, that regular Conscience and Business Meetings are held.
+It has been found that there is Unity in multi-meeting groups providing that the application of the principle of rotation of steering-committee officers is observed in order to avoid personalities becoming established at the expense of the groups' welfare: also, that regular conscience and business meetings are held.

-Disadvantages have been found when Group Conscience has permitted personalities to compromise Unity or where geographical location has compromised close liaison.
+Disadvantages have been found when group conscience has permitted personalities to compromise Unity or where geographical location has compromised close liaison.

-The Group Conscience and Business Meetings are sometimes overlooked but they play an important part in our Group progress.
-Some Groups schedule these meetings several times a year.
+The Group Conscience and Business Meetings are sometimes overlooked but they play an important part in our group progress.
+Some groups schedule these meetings several times a year.
 Depending on the wishes of the members, they may precede or follow the normal meeting or separate sessions may be arranged.

-Business meetings provide an opportunity for Group officers to report on such matters as progress, future plans, Intergroup matters and the financial position.
-The Group may also take this occasion as an opportunity to appoint its officers and to conduct a Group Conscience meeting- which usually takes the form of a Group inventory.
+It is suggested that groups have a policy on eligibility for voting and that the Traditions are read before proceedings.
+Promotion of understanding of the Concepts is also recommended.
+Business Meetings provide an opportunity for group officers to report on such matters as progress, future plans, intergroup matters and the financial position.
+The group may also take this occasion as an opportunity to appoint its officers and to conduct a group conscience meeting - which usually takes the form of a group inventory.